l3mpire/lemverse/README.md

 Simply create your account and voila!
 You now have a nice player with everything is black!

+The first user will always be an admin and so has the right to edit the level by pressing `E`.
-Since you are not admin, you can not change anything 😭.
+If you are not the first user, you are not admin, and so you can not change anything 😭.
 Let's change that!

 Execute this command and you should become admin: